The Stoic Handbook with Jon Brooks

 Use Left/Right to seek, Home/End to jump to start or end.
 Hold shift to jump forward or backward.

-Most advice for overthinking has you focus on the thoughts themselves.
+Most advice for overthinking points you at the thoughts themselves.
 Journal them.
-Replace negative ones with positive ones.
+Replace the negative ones with positive ones.
 Breathe.
 Meditate.
 Run.
-But what if the thoughts aren't the problem?
+But what if the thoughts were never the problem?

-Epictetus taught that it's not events that disturb us, but our judgements about them.
-Overthinking isn't a volume problem — it's a judgement problem.
-Somewhere in the loop, you added a meaning to something that was otherwise neutral.
-And that meaning is what's keeping you awake.
+Epictetus taught that it is not events that disturb us, but our judgements about them.
+Overthinking is not a volume problem.
+It is a judgement problem.
+Somewhere in the loop you added a meaning to something that was otherwise neutral, and that meaning is what keeps you awake.

-In this episode I walk through phantasia — the Stoic science of impressions — and three exercises for catching the judgement before it spirals: stripping back to the first impression, applying the dichotomy of control to your thoughts, and the rational observer technique.
+In this episode I walk through phantasia, the Stoic science of impressions, and three ways to catch the judgement before it spirals: stripping back to the first impression, applying the dichotomy of control to your thoughts, and the rational observer technique.

 Free 7-Day Stoic Challenge: stoicchallenge.co